Smile Restoration with Dental Bridges

 Dental bridges are a common type of restoration that replaces one or more consecutive missing teeth.
-Dr. Cooley and Dr. Vick are skilled restorative dentists who offer both traditional and implant-supported bridges for their patients.
+Dr. Cooley and Dr. Flexsenhar are skilled restorative dentists who offer both traditional and implant-supported bridges for their patients.
 We use porcelain and other high-quality materials to create bridges that are durable and complement each patient.
 If you are missing teeth, a dental bridge will restore the look and function of your smile so you can speak and eat with confidence again.
-To learn more about dental bridges, contact our Germantown, TN, office today.
+To learn more about dental bridges, contact our Germantown and Memphis area, office today.

 Implant-supported bridges are supported by two or more dental implants.
 Unlike traditional bridges, implant-supported bridges do not require support from your adjacent natural teeth.
 Instead, we will create a dental bridge that fits snugly upon metal posts that are surgically embedded in your jaw.

 Implant-supported bridges offer a wealth of benefits.
 They are exceptionally stable and retain the healthy structure of your natural teeth.
 Dental implants also stimulate your jaw bone, which prevents it from deteriorating (a common condition resulting from tooth loss).

 We use high-quality porcelain for our patients? dental bridges.
 Porcelain has many advantages over other dental materials, including:

 Porcelain looks remarkably similar to natural tooth enamel.
 It shares the same translucency and is virtually indistinguishable from adjacent natural teeth.

 Porcelain is highly resistant to staining, even more than natural tooth enamel.